-Spread Betting on the Premier League is an excellent alternative to betting on football.
-It can be lucrative if you get it right, but costly if you get things wrong.
+Premier League Spread Betting is an excellent football betting alternative.
+You need to be careful though, as it can be lucrative if you get it right, but extremely costly if you get things wrong.

 Premier League Spread Betting

 It is possible to place spread bets on individual football matches.
 As well as this, you can also have season long bets.
 Long terms markets on the Premier League include –

 - Total League Points

 - Premier League Outright Winner Index